 These days more and more people are choosing to cut the cord and cancel cable.
-Especially as live TV alternatives like Sling TV, Netflix and YouTube TV get better and add more channels.
-Whether you just cut the cord, or plan to, here are five cable-cutting problems you probably didn’t think about yet.
+Especially as live TV alternatives like Sling TV, Netflix and YouTube TV get better or add more channels.
+Whether you just cut the cord, or plan to, here are five cable-cutting problems you probably didn’t think about.

 Ditching your cable provider is a pretty easy choice when you consider it’s one of your highest expenses each month, right behind the mortgage.
 Just know that you’ll likely have to make a few compromises.

-A little over a year ago I cut the cord and got rid of Cox Cable.
-However, along the way, I ran into a few unexpected problems, limits or situations, and most other cable-cutters have experienced.
+Last year I cut the cord and got rid of Cox Cable.
+However, along the way, I ran into a few unexpected problems, limits, and situations that other cable-cutters have experienced.
 If you want to cancel cable, here are a few things you’ll deal with or want to know about.

 Before you go all-in on live TV streaming services make sure you have a fast and stable internet connection.
 Using your WiFi daily is completely different than live-streaming 1080p HD content to multiple TVs in the house, on top of everything else already using your network.